Anna Gülcher

 W_gallery

-Find a collection of graphics, figures, and maps made to communicate my research
+A collection of graphics, figures, and maps made to communicate my research

 W_resources

-Women in science/STEM, communities, science visualisation and software
+Women in science/STEM, communities, science visualisation, and software

 Academic / research experience

-• Postdoctoral researcher | Planetary scientist01.2023 - present
+• Postdoctoral researcher | Planetary scientist01.2023 - 10.2024

 • Postdoctoral researcher in Geophysics11.2022 - 12.2022

-• PhD researcher in Geophysics | Planetary Sciences11.2018 - 10.2022
+• PhD researcher in Geophysics11.2018 - 10.2022

 PhD dissertation: Computational modeling of Earth’s interior evolution through chemical and rheological heterogeneity in the lower mantle